AdobeDocs/experience-manager-65.en/help/communities/essentials-groups.md

 ---
 title: Community Group Essentials
-description: Creating community sites dynamically
+description: Learn how authorized users can use the Community Groups feature to dynamically create a subcommunity within a community site.
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES
 topic-tags: developing